AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

    ![Select an Action](../assets/images/launch-selectAction.png)

 1. Add the following to the code editor.
-This code will output the value of the Page Name data element to the browser console so we can confirm it's working: `console.log('The page name is '+_satellite.getVar('Page Name'));`
+This code will output the value of the Page Name data element to the browser console so we can confirm it's working:

+    ```javascript
+      console.log('The page name is '+_satellite.getVar('Page Name'));
+    ```

 1. Save the code editor